aakashdeepwahi/ProjectDevelopmentINFO2300A1/README.md

 ## Reason Why I chose this kind of license
 I used this kind of license because I don't want someone to take the advantage of the patent so now patent is with me rest the person can use the code for his or her personal use as well.

+## Additiion Change
+Mam has requested to add some change in the readme file this is that particular change.